kenaryn/Steel_learning/steel_memorandum.md

 **((λ (var ...) body) (expr ...))**

+### Imports: require / load

+- `(require "<file>")` loads the file as a module and creates a new namespace in the process.
+Add `(provide <sequence_of_symbols_to_export>)` at the very beginning of a file to turn it into a module.

+- `:load <file>` acts differently.
+This command parses and evaluates the whole file, causing all symbols to be from now on visible in the current REPL session.

 ##################### personal inquiry
 I face some difficulties to grasp the let expression.
 Please how could I re-use it to (for example), display its object's evaluation?